ruggeri/tech-notes/randos/automotive/brakes.md

 - The steel braided lines don't bend or balloon as much, and thus give better brake feel.
 More of the brake lever force is transmitted to the pads.
+- I think especially they have strong initial bite, because they won't bend very much at the beginning.
+Since even unbraided lines stiffen up and use up their compliance, the difference isn't really at the highest end, but in terms of initial bite.

+## ABS

+- System monitors wheel rotation rate.
+It doesn't wait for the wheel to totally stop.
+It detects when wheel rotation rate is insufficient to match (estimated) vehicle speed.
+  - Best braking occurs at a given _slip ratio_.
+The wheel is still rotating but it slipping.
+- ABS modulates pressure in an attempt to apply just enough pressure to maximize that slip rate without going over.
+- A very skilled rider can hold the tire close to the maximum amount of braking without locking up.
+They might hunt less than ABS.
+And they may better understand how much grip is truly available to them in the road conditions.
+ABS needs to be conservative about the amount of traction available.
+- Challenges of ABS:
+  - ABS doesn't know actual speed perfectly, so it has a noisy estimate of slip rate.
+  - It doesn't actually know tire grip, which I believe affects ideal slip rate.
+It doesn't know temperature, road surface, load.
+And these can change even during braking!
+  - So ABS intervenes conservatively to avoid lock, backs off pressure more than might be minimally necessary, and only then reapplies.
+  - Also: ABS doesn't know if you're in a turn (at least without IMU).
+    So it is tuned to be conservative about braking too hard, because it doesn't want to unsettle the bike in a turn.
+- Lean Sensitive ABS
+  - IMU detects lean angle, and realizes that some of the friction budget must be used for cornering.
+  - Without IMU, ABS doesn't know how much longitudinal braking to allow.
+It's conservative, so ABS doesn't give you enough braking in straights, but it also allows you to apply _too_ much pressure in tighter turns.
+  - So you shouldn't panic brake mid corner and rely on regular ABS.
+But that's what lean sensitive ABS is supposed to help with.
+  - Lean sensitivity isn't perfect, and you shouldn't slam on the brakes mid corner, but it is helpful.